The Inbestigators: Release

 Each episode of The Inbestigators is approximately 15 minutes long.
 The series premiered on ABC Me in Australia and New Zealand on 21 June 2019.
 The first series' broadcast ended on 10 July 2019.
 It was renewed for a second series on 12 August, which was broadcast from 11 November to 30 November 2019.
 The first and second series were released worldwide on Netflix on 9 August 2019 and 10 January 2020 respectively.
 On the streaming service, episodes are presented in pairs, totalling 30 minutes each.

-It will premiere on WildBrainTV in Canada on March 10, 2022.
+It premiered on WildBrainTV in Canada on March 10, 2022.

 Reception

 Critical response

 The Inbestigators has received critical acclaim.
 The show has been listed as one of Netflix's best Australian, detective, educational, and children's series by Screen Rant, The Cinemaholic, Variety and Stuff respectively.

 The show's comical aspects attracted praise.
-Reviewers found the series hilarious and "genuinely funny".
+Reviewers found the series "hilarious" and "genuinely funny".
 Decider's Joel Keller said "[i]t's got a sharp sense of humour with a lot of gentle snarkiness".
 He and Common Sense Media writer Mandie Caroll argued adults would enjoy The Inbestigators due to its comical aspects.
 In addition, critics thought the Australian actors had a natural approach to comedy.
 Caroll described their line deliveries as "often dripping with kid-friendly sarcasm and good-natured humour"; Keller assured that the show would be of lower quality with British or American actors.
 Additionally, reviewers lauded the racial diversity.

 Journalists have had mixed opinions on the characters.
 They deemed the characters stereotypical; critics believed they matched tropes such as the geek and the jock.
 Despite this, Mumtaj Begum of The Star stated the show's writing and liveliness made such stereotypes less irritating.
 Aside from the clichés, Carrol considered the characters "[l]ikeable, interesting ... [and] role-model worthy".
-She also praised the show for breaking gender stereotypes.
+She also said the show subverted gender stereotypes.

 Awards and nominations

 Other media

 The InBESTigators: Crime Crack, a short web series, was released on ABC Me's YouTube channel.
 The series, starring Abby Bergman as Ava Andrikides and Anna Cooke as Maudie Miller, recounts each episode in six steps: the crime, the red herrings, the culprit, the clues, the motive and the moral of the story.
-Two episodes were released on 18 July 2019, based on the first series' second and fifth episods.
+Two episodes were released on 18 July 2019, based on the first series' second and fifth episodes.

 On 13 September 2019, a cast Q&A webinar for primary-school students was announced by the Australian Children's Television Foundation; the webinar premiered on 22 November 2019.
 Schools in Queensland, New South Wales, South Australia and Victoria participated in the Q&A, which featured cast members Anna Cooke, Abby Bergman, Aston Droomer and Jamil Smyth-Secka.
 It was released on YouTube on 18 December 2019.
 A study guide, The InBESTigators Teaching Toolkit, was released in May 2020 during the COVID-19 pandemic.